After beating all the odds and putting in a lot of hard work, you managed to set up your very own startup.

 Don’t believe me?
 Here are some statistics that will prove

-So, exhibit your product in a trade fair as you get a chance to meet and interact with a lot of people.
-You and your sales reps can directly have face to face conversations with potential buyers and explain the benefits of your product.
+So, exhibit your product at a trade fair as you get a chance to meet and interact with many people.
+You and your sales reps can directly have face-to-face conversations with potential buyers and explain the benefits of your product.

-Emails are a very powerful route to reach the prospects.
+Emails are a very powerful route to reach prospects.
 Sadly, most startups don’t use it smartly.
-They just type a simple email and hit send, without paying much attention to the subject line or email contents.
+They just type a simple email and hit send without paying much attention to the subject line or email contents.

 Your prospects are as busy as you.
 They don’t have time to spend on each email in their inbox.
 So, you need to stand out in order to capture their attention.

 The email subject line should be precise and catchy enough to get a click.
-Along with the subject line even pay attention to the content of the email.
+Along with the subject line, pay attention to the content of the email.
 Ensure it is to the point and engaging.
 Do add CTAs and email signatures at the end of the email.
-You can use an email signature generator to create professional-looking signatures for making a good impression on the recipient.
+You can use an email signature generator to create professional-looking signatures to make a good impression on the recipient.